rewe-digital/frost/README.md

 ```

-#### Example Compose File
+### Defining the System Under Test

-To define the external dependencies of your SUT(System Under Test) use a docker-compose file like this:
+To define the external dependencies of your System Under Test (SUT) use a docker-compose file like this:
 ```
 version: '2'